moechofe/php-KyotoTycoon-client-protocol/README.md

 A PHP5.3+ API for Kyoto Tycoon
 ==============================

-Experimental API to communicate with a [Kyoto Tycoon](http://fallabs.com/kyototycoon/) server.
+Experimental API and UI to communicate with a [Kyoto Tycoon](http://fallabs.com/kyototycoon/) server.
 Using RPC protocol for now, but I'm plan to implement Rest and binary protocol too.

 Short example using the UI: